nngogol/PySimpleGUIDocGen/db/1_HEADER_top_part.md

 **PySimpleGUI is an active project.**  Bugs are fixed, features are added, often.
 Should you run into trouble, **open an issue** on the [GitHub site](http://www.PySimpleGUI.com) and you'll receive help.
 Posting questions on StackOverflow, Forums, Mailing lists, Reddit, etc, is not the fastest path to support and taking it may very well lead you astray as folks not familiar with the package struggle to help you.
 You may also run into the common response of "I don't know PySimpleGUI (and perhaps dislike it as a result), but I know you can do that with Qt".

 Why only 1 location?
 It's simple.... it's where the bugs, enhancements, etc are tracked.
 It's THE spot on the Internet for this project.
-It's not some freakish being in control, telling people how to do things.
+There's not driven by a freakish being in control, telling people how to do things, reasoning.
 It's so that YOU get the best and quickest support possible.

 So, [open an Issue](https://github.com/PySimpleGUI/PySimpleGUI/issues/new/choose), choose "custom form" and fill it out completely.
 There are very good reasons behind all of the questions.
 Cutting corners only cuts your chances of getting help and getting quality help as it's difficult enough to debug remotely.
 Don't handicap people that want to help by not providing enough information.

 **Be sure and run your program outside of your IDE** ***first***.
 Start your program from the shell using `python` or `python3` command.
-On numerous occassions much time was spent chasing problems caused by the IDE.
+On numerous occasions much time was spent chasing problems caused by the IDE.
 By running from a command line, you take that whole question out of the problem, an important step.

 ***Don't sit and stew, trying the same thing over and over***, until you hate life... stop, and post an Issue on the GitHub.
 Someone **WILL** answer you.
 Support is included in the purchase price for this package (the quality level matches the price as well I'm afraid).
 Just don't be too upset when your free support turns out to be a little bit crappy, but it's free and typically good advice.

-### PySimpleGUI Trolls

-Yea, they're out there.
-Would have NEVER in a billion years guessed that there would be objection to this package, coming from a small, but vocal, number of people.
-I naively believed everyone would be supportive, see the value, hold hands around the fire, sing songs, and in the very least be truthful.
-But, this ain't Kansas and the Internet is well...
-WTF is it with people?

-If someone is actively discouraging you from using this package, then know you are on the right track and you should give it a try.
-Stuff like this sometimes happens because the person works for a particular company or they have a GUI package of their own.... that's not popuplar, or they just like to tear things down.

-I promise you're not going to be wrecked for life (as has been claimed).
-It will not cause you to be a bad programmer with bad habits.
-It will not ruin your career.
-It's not going to teach you bad habits.
-One person I know got a bonus based on a PySimpleGUI program he wrote.

-So fear not.  ***How about success being the goal?***  Spend time polishing your GUI and working on your primary code instead of struggling your way through the mountains of documentation in the Qt library, trying to set the color of something.

-Start with PySimpleGUI, then in the future if you want to code directly in Qt to get more control, it's not like you won't be able to pick up Qt due to your PySimpleGUI knowledge.
-If anything, you'll have more knowledge going it than most people that are just starting because you'll have already built working GUIs, perhaps many of them and understand how to layout an efficient interface as well as having a good education in GUI Widgets and how they work.

 ### Target Audience

 PySimpleGUI is trying to serve the 80% of GUI *problems*.
 The other 20% go straight to tkinter, Qt, WxPython, Remi, or whatever fills that need.
-That 80% is a huge problem space.
-Again, the "Simple" of PySimpleGUI describes how easy it is to use, not the nature of the problem space it solves.
-Note that people are not part of that description.
+That 80% is **a huge problem space**.

+***The "Simple" of PySimpleGUI describes how easy it is to use, not the nature of the problem space it solves.***  Note that people are not part of that description.
 It's not trying to solve GUI problems for 80% of the people trying it.
 PySimpleGUI tries to solve 80% of GUI ***problems***, regardless of the programmer's experience level.

+Is file I/O in Python limited to only certain people?
+Is starting a thread, building a multi-threaded Python program incredibly difficult such that it takes a year to learn?
+No.  It's quite easy.
+Like most things Python, you import the object from package and you use it.
+It is 2 lines of Python code to create and start a thread.

+Why can't it be 2 lines of code to show a GUI window?
+What's SO special about the Python GUI libraries that they require you to follow a specific Object Oriented model of development?
+Other parts and packages of Python don't tend to do that.

+The reason is because they didn't originate in Python.
+They are strangers in a strange land and they had to be "adapted".
+They started as C++ programs / SDKs, and remain that way too.
+There's a vaneer of Python slapped onto the top of them, but that sure didn't make them fit the language as well as they could have.

-PySimpleGUI is designed with both the beginner and the experienceed developer in mind.
+PySimpleGUI is designed with both the beginner and the experienced developer in mind.
 Why?
 Because both tend to like compact code.
 Most like people, we just want to get sh\*t done, right?
+And, why not do it in a way that's like how most of Python works?

 The beginners can begin working with GUIs ***in their first week of Python education***.
 The professionals can jump right into the deep end of the pool to use the entire array of Elements and their capabilities to build stuff like a database application.

 Here's a good example of how PySimpleGUI serves these 2 groups.... the `InputText` Element has 16 potential parameters, yet you'll find 0 or 1 parameters set by beginners.
 Look at the examples throughout this document and you'll see the code fragments utilize a tiny fraction of the potential parameters / settings.
 Simple... **keep it simple for the default case**.
 This is part of the PySimpleGUI mission.

-Some developers are heavily wedded to the existing GUI Framework Architectures (Qt, WxPyton, tkinter).
+Some developers are heavily wedded to the existing GUI Framework Architectures (Qt, WxPython, tkinter).
 They like the existing GUI architectures (they're all roughly the same, except this one).
 If you're in that crowd, join the "20% Club" just down the street.
 There's plenty of room there with plenty of possible solutions.

 But how about a quick stop-in for some open mindedness exercises.
 Maybe you will come up with an interesting suggestion even if you don't use it.
 Or maybe PySimpleGUI does something that inspires you to write something similar directly in Qt.
 And please, at least be civil about it.
 There is room for multiple architectures.
 Remember, you will not be *harmed* by writing some PySimpleGUI code just like you won't by writing some tkinter or Qt code.
 Your chances of feeling harmed is more likely from one of those 2.

 #### Beginners & Easier Programs

 There are a couple of reasons beginners stop in for a look.
 The first is to simply throw a simple GUI onto the front of an existing command line application.
 Or maybe you need to popup a box to get a filename.
-These can often be simple 1-line `Popup` calls.
+These can often be simple 1-line `popup` calls.
 Of course, you don't have to be a beginner to add a GUI onto one of your existing command line programs.
 Don't feel like because you're an advanced programmer, you need to have an advanced solution.

 If you have a more intricate, complete, perhaps multi-window design in mind, then PySimpleGUI still could be your best choice.